-In fact, according to the report, more washing machines and tumble dryers caught fire in homes throughout the UK than TVs, hair tongues and irons, with the cause of fires being attributed to the appliances have a fault which manufacturers wereaware of, appliances being incorrectly installed or due to the appliances being improperly maintained.
+In fact, according to the report, more washing machines and tumble dryers caught fire in homes throughout the UK than TVs, hair tongs and irons, with the cause of fires being attributed to the appliances having a fault which manufacturers were unaware of, appliances being incorrectly installed or due to the appliances being improperly maintained.

-At eSpares we understand and appreciate there are steps which we, as homeowners, can take to reduce the risk of our appliances becoming faulty.
+At eSpares, we understand and appreciate there are steps that we, as homeowners, can take to reduce the risk of our appliances becoming faulty.
 To help you keep your appliances safe and working, we’ve compiled some top tips for general appliance care, as well as more specific advice relating to maintaining your washing machine, tumble dryer and dishwasher.

 General Appliance Care Tips:

 - Running your appliances at night is often not cheaper, even if you’re on Economy 7.
 It’s therefore recommended to avoid using your appliances throughout the night.
-Not only are the savings likely to be a lot less than you’d think due to appliances using less energy now than they previously did, but if a fault does occur you won’t be able to detect it and potentially prevent a fire risk.
+Not only are the savings a lot less than you’d think, due to appliances using less energy now than they previously did, but if a fault does occur you won’t be able to detect it and potentially prevent a fire risk.

 - Ensure you have working smoke alarms fitted throughout your home, to provide early detection in the case of a fire.
 In addition to smoke alarms, it’s also recommended to fit heat alarms in close proximity to appliances.
 These provide early warning signs should the appliance be overheating, whilst heat alarms are not affected by condensation or steam within the kitchen.

 - Don’t ignore any leaks or faults, even if they appear minor.
 At the first sign of a fault, the appliance should be repaired – and you’ll find thousands of spare parts for all appliance brands with eSpares.